Are you curious about what is a good NPS score for SaaS companies? Well, so were we, which is why we went on a quest to find that benchmark for you.

-The reason for the variations is because no customer is alike.
-Customers for different industries will have different expectations and will be more likely to answer surveys in certain ways.
+The reason for this variation is that no customer is alike.
+Customers from different industries will have different expectations and will be more likely to answer surveys in certain ways.

-Some products are also inherently easier to produce satisfactory results.
-(Well, software is not one of them.
-Ice-cream on the other hand…)
+Some products are also inherently easier when it comes to producing satisfactory results.
+Well, software is not one of them, ice cream on the other hand…

-The reason why the average NPS for SaaS products is so much lower than the other industries is because software companies can still operate profitably without an overwhelming number of promoters.
+The reason why the average NPS for SaaS products is so much lower than the other industries is that software companies can still operate profitably without an overwhelming number of promoters.

-As long as the tool continues to solve business needs it will continue to turn a profit.
-However, the worse experience customers have, the more likely they will churn or be open to switching to another solution.
+As long as the tool continues to solve business needs, it will continue to turn a profit.
+However, the worse the experience customers have, the more likely they will churn or be open to switching to another solution.

 Let’s see what is considered a good NPS score and what should be a reason for alarm.

-- Anything above 0 shows that you have more customers satisfied than not.
+Anything above 0 shows that you have more satisfied customers.

-You may be wondering: What is the best NPS score for SaaS?
+You may be wondering: what is the best NPS score for a SaaS business?

 One of the highest NPS scores for a SaaS company is SugarCRM at 94.
 This is pretty impressive considering that over 2,000,000 people around the world use their software.

-Their straightforward onboarding process and video tutorials make it the CRM of choice for Fortune 500 companies like T mobile and Zurich insurance group.
+Their straightforward onboarding process, helpful video tutorials, and efficient customer success team make it the CRM of choice for Fortune 500 companies like T-Mobile and Zurich Insurance Group.